Middle East flight updates: International airlines extend suspensions | The National

 Swiss

 Swiss has suspended several flights in the region.
-As part of measures imposed by Lufthansa Group, flights to and from Abu Dhabi, Dubai, Beirut, Amman and Erbil are suspended until March 28, while services Tel Aviv are suspended until April 9.
-Flights to Tehran remain suspended until April 30.
+As part of measures imposed by Lufthansa Group, flights to Dubai and Tel Aviv are suspended until May 31.
+Services to Abu Dhabi, Amman, Beirut, Dammam, Riyadh, Erbil, Muscat and Tehran are suspended until October 24.

 Passengers whose flights have been cancelled may request a full refund or rebook to a later Lufthansa Group-operated flight.